margaretmf/margaretmf.github.io/research.md

+**This is a page for research and questions.
+I am interested in how ethically to include research, questions for papers, and writing on Github and in Github workflow.**

 # Research Questions and Studies #
 * A Study on How People Use a Liberal Arts or Humanities Degree in the World
 * A Study Comparing the city of Norfolk and Memphis in addition to Richmond, Charlottesville, and Nashville